tseemann/nullarbor/README.md

 * `NULLARBOR_ASSEMBLER` - default `--assembler` tool
 * `NULLARBOR_TREEBUILDER` - default `--treebuilder` tool
 * `NULLARBOR_TAXONER` - default `--taxoner` tool

+## Dependencies

+Nullarbor has *many* dependencies, so you are best off using a package manager to install it.
+Type `nullarbor.pl --check` to see what you need.

+__Perl:__ Bio::Perl Time::Piece List::Util Path::Tiny YAML::Tiny
+Moo SVG Text::CSV List::MoreUtils IO::File

+__Tools:__ seqtk trimmomatic prokka roary mlst abricate seqret skesa megahit spades shovill snippy snp-dists newick-utils iqtree fasttree quicktree kraken kraken2 centrifuge

+__Databases:__ minikraken centrifuge-bacvirhum

+Note that these are only the *immediate* dependencies and that the tools listed above will depend on various other tools, Perl modules, and Python modules.

 ## Etymology